Labbeti/aac-metrics/README.md

 ### External requirements

-Java 1.8+ is required to compute METEOR, SPICE and use the PTBTokenizer.
+- `java` >= 1.8 is required to compute METEOR, SPICE and use the PTBTokenizer.
-Most of these methods can specify a java executable path with `java_path` argument.
+Most of these functions can specify a java executable path with `java_path` argument.

+- `unzip` command to extract SPICE zipped files.

 ## Metrics